Roy Harrisville: Career and ministries

+Influence

 Harrisville's view on the nature of scripture and the interaction between human writers and the Holy Spirit helped shape the preaching and theology of Lutherans in North America for over 40 years.
 His works include The Bible in Modern Culture: Baruch Spinoza to Brevard Childs with Walter Sundberg and Fracture: The Cross as Irreconcilable in the Language and Thought of the Biblical Writers.

-Dr. Harrisville believed the historical critical method could be harnessed in service of the Gospel.
-His long friendship with Ernst Kasemann led to several translations and reviews of Kasemann's work.
-Dr. Harrisville is listed in "Das Bultman Handbuch," (Mohr-Siebeck, 2017).
-The Harrisville-Kasemann correspondence can be found in the University of Tübingen Library and in the Luther Seminary Archives.
+Harrisville believed the historical critical method could be used in service of the Gospel.
+His long friendship with German theologian Ernst Käsemann led to several translations and reviews of Käsemann's work.
+Their correspondence can be found in the University of Tübingen Library and in the Luther Seminary Archives.